rep2si/here-comes-the-fuzz/README.md

 1. Clone this repository or download the [latest release](https://github.com/rep2si/here-comes-the-fuzz/releases/latest).

-2. Replace the demo `input.csv` with your own file (or specify the path to your file in the command invocation below.
+2. Replace the demo `input.csv` with your own file (or specify the path to your file in the command invocation below).

-3. Edit `config.toml` to suit your needs, (or specify the path to an alternative configuration file, see command invocation below)
+3. Edit `config.toml` to suit your needs, (or specify the path to an alternative configuration file, see command invocation below).

 4. Ensure the script is executable (`chmod +x /path/to/downloaded/here-comes-the-fuzz.py` on linux or macos.
-Replace with the actual path to the script)
+Replace with the actual path to the script).

 5. Run the script: `./here-comes-the-fuzz.py -i input.csv -c config.toml -o output.html` You can omit the arguments if you use these default filenames, and the files are in the same directory as the script.